ramasilveyra/stylelint-images/README.md

 ## Usage

 Create the `.stylelintrc.json` config file (or open the existing one), add `stylelint-images` to the plugins array and the rules you need to the rules list.
-All rules from stylelint-images need to be namespaced with `scss`.
+All rules from stylelint-images need to be namespaced with `images`.

 ```json
 {